rosehammond/Computer-Vision-Rock-Paper-Scissors/README.md

 The player who shows the first option that beats the other player's option wins.

 This is an implementation of an interactive Rock-Paper-Scissors game, in which the user can play with the computer using the camera.

+## Table of Contents, if the README file is long

+## A description of the project: what it does, the aim of the project, and what you learned

+## Installation instructions

+## Usage instructions

+## File structure of the project

+## License information

+This project is licensed under the MIT License - see the LICENSE.txt file for details.